semuconsulting/PyGPSClient/README.md

 `python -m pip install pyubx2 pyserial pynmea2 Pillow requests`

 On Windows and MacOS, pip, tkinter and the necessary imaging libraries are generally packaged with Python.
-On some Linux distributions like Ubuntu 18+, they may need to be installed separately, e.g.:
+On some Linux distributions like Ubuntu 18+ and Raspberry Pi OS, they may need to be installed separately, e.g.:

 `sudo apt-get install python3-pip python3-tk python3-pil python3-pil.imagetk`